 What are the lessons you have learned from the roles you have played in life and work?
 Or indeed, do you have any lessons from Neighbours?
 I’d love to know!

-Mel Sherwood is a Pitch and Presentation Specialist and Founder of The RED Effect.
-She works with entrepreneurs and business professionals who want to express themselves with confidence, credibility and charisma.
-An Australian now based in Scotland, Mel is an award-winning speaker, trainer and coach and combines over 25 years’ experience in business with a background as an actor, presenter and singer.
+Mel Sherwood is a Presentation Skills and Personal Impact Speaker and Founder of The RED Effect™.
+She works with ambitious business leaders, teams and individuals who want to express themselves with confidence, credibility and charisma.
+An Australian based in Scotland, Mel is an award-winning speaker, author and coach and combines over 25 years’ experience in business with a background as an actor, presenter and singer.